 If you are not yet close to top dollar, you need to find ways to ramp up your prices before you settle on a published annual 10% increase.
 That is because it takes to long to compound your prices up to the point where they should be at only 10% annually.

-I realize there is a dichotomy between being in the sweet spot as mentioned above and getting top dollar as mentioned here.
-For sake of this post, let’s consider “top dollar” to mean you are hitting at the high end of the “sweet spot.”
-This usually happens when you are an established artist with a track record of consistent sales.
+I realize there is a dichotomy between being in the sweet spot as mentioned above and getting top dollar as discussed here.
+For the sake of this post, let’s consider “top dollar” to mean you are hitting at the high end of the “sweet spot.”
+Hitting the high end of the sweet spot usually happens when you are an established artist with a track record of consistent sales.
 Something you will want to strive for if you are not there yet.

 Aim to be in the sweet spot where your art is neither the highest nor the lowest priced in the comparable prices you are checking.
-This makes you competitive with your pricing, which will give you confidence in presenting it at that rate and will help you sell more work.
+Doing this helps to make your pricing competitive.
+Knowing your pricing is competitive will give you confidence in your presentation, and sell more work.

 There is more to learning how to price art than deciding between the methods mentioned above.
 At the end of the line where money is spent, you need awareness of your competition and the markets you serve.
 If you are not in sync with those factors, you risk losing sales if you are too high, or losing profits if you are too low.